Kenya Big Dream

 - Government.
 FGM and early forced marriage is illegal in Kenya and must be enforced.
 Unfortunately, in rural areas this law is often ignored.
 World Vision advocates for children with government and local community-led groups (Citizen Voice & Action) to uphold and enforce their laws to protect children.

 - Child Protection.
-World Vision has created an Alternative Right of Passage (versus cutting) with hundreds of girls and boys participating now each year.
+World Vision has created a one-week coming-of-age retreat called an Alternative Rite of Passage (versus cutting) with hundreds of girls and boys participating now each year.
 Through Channels of Hope workshops, faith leaders engage their congregations to take action and become champions and advocates to protect their children.

 “I’ve witnessed transformed lives through changing culture . . .
 World Vision has been doing this in West Pokot, Kenya for 10 years.” —Margo Day, Retired VP of Education, Microsoft – World Vision National Leadership Council member